janpeuker/awesome-tech-roles/README.md

 See also: Data Analyst, Site Reliability Engineer (SRE), Technical Account Manager (TAM)

+- [Big Tech and the reality of scaling customer support](https://blog.pragmaticengineer.com/scaling-customer-support/) - Scoop by Gergely Orosz going deep into the (good and bad) incentives for support organizations.
 - [Customer Experience at Apple](https://medium.com/thrive-global/always-start-with-the-customer-experience-not-with-the-technology-former-apple-ceo-john-sculley-68b5f36e810e) - Very long interview with Jon Sculley how apple sees the end-to-end customer experience, made famous with the Genius bar.
 - [Customer Service at Shopify](https://www.shopify.com.sg/blog/customer-service) - Whole framework of how to build successful customer service and retain happy customers ([interesting context in the same blog](https://www.shopify.com.sg/retail/119535811-the-apple-store-guide-to-insanely-great-customer-service) on Apple above).
 - [Dropbox Support Team](https://blog.dropbox.com/topics/company/the-dropbox-support-you-know-and) - Specific to Dropbox but good insight into metrics, tasks and technology of support teams.